All Episodes

 A cartel doesn't control this.

-I know I was just a little dead air and never hurt anybody.
+I was just a little dead air.

-Just reading some emails here.
+I'm just reading some emails here.

-Jose Bank, Joseph A. Banks stays cool.
+Jose Bank, Joseph A. Banks, stays cool.

-It really is.
+She really is.

 It does look good.